Pelvic Pain Causes and Treatment Options

 - Sigmoidoscopy – inserting a small camera on the tip of a tube to view the rectum and lower portion of the intestines

-If your OB-GYN believes your pain is caused by urinary or digestive track problems, you may be referred to a urogynecologist or gastroenterologist for diagnosis and treatment.
+If your OB-GYN believes your pain is caused by kidney stones, urinary tract infection, or irritable bowel syndrome, or other digestive tract problems, you may be referred to a urogynecologist or gastroenterologist for diagnosis and treatment.

 How is Pelvic Pain Treated?